EllieCho/Imaris-XTension-Cochlear-Analysis/SpotsToCylinders_User_Guide.md

 ## Installation

-1. Copy `SpotsToCylinder.m` into your Imaris XTensions folder
+1. Copy `SpotsToCylinders.m` into your Imaris XTensions folder
 2. In Imaris: **Edit → Preferences → Custom Tools**, confirm the folder path is listed

 The script will appear under: **Spots → XT Tab → Create Cylinders from Spots**